Robust Large Margin Deep Neural Networks: Introduction

 The authors in \cite{An2015a} have observed that contractive DNNs with ReLUs trained with the hinge loss lead to a large classification margin.
 However, they do not provide any GE bounds.
 Moreover, their results are limited to DNNs with ReLUs, whereas our analysis holds for arbitrary non-linearities, DNNs with pooling and DNNs with the softmax layer.

 The work in \cite{Rifai2011} is related to ours in the sense that it proposes to regularize auto-encoders by constraining the Frobenious norm of the encoder's Jacobian matrix.
-However, their work is more empirical and is less concerned with the classification margin or GE bounds, and they use the Jacobian matrix to regularize the encoder part of the auto-encoder, whereas we use the Jacobian matrix to regularize the entire DNN.
+However, their work is more empirical and is less concerned with the classification margin or GE bounds.
+They use the Jacobian matrix to regularize the encoder whereas we use the Jacobian matrix to regularize the entire DNN.

+Finally, our DNN analysis, which is based on the network's Jacobian matrix, is also related to the concept of sensitivity analysis that has been applied to feature selection for SVM and neural networks \cite{Shen2008,Yang2008}, and for the construction of radial basis function networks \cite{Shi2005}, since the spectral norm of the Jacobian matrix quantifies the sensitivity of DNN output with respect to the input perturbation.